txt.lurk.org

 into it to keeping it running.
 That is something we want to maintain

-and something that is at risk when growing the instance more and
+and something that is at risk when scaling the instance.
+Still, we

-more.
-Still, we want a mechanism where people can join
+want a mechanism where people can join post.lurk.org.
+After all,

-welcome new people occasionally, without compromising on our way of
+occasionally, without compromising on our way of running the

 <p><img src="3DCjoMkpReeZYDijQbP_4w.webp" /></p>

-not naive, and this is a social process that is not that surprising
+this is a social process that is not that surprising in community

-in community building.
-The point is that we feel that the
+building.
+The point is that we feel that the application method is

 <p>One of the decisions we made in November 2022 is to cap the